maxux/0-init/README.md

 ## Splash
 In order to debug easily, adding a kernel option like `nosplash` is interresting to see what happens without being annoyed with the splash screen.
-Running as « Agent Mode » is not enough since we want the full power of core0 running, but still want to disable splash
+Running as « Agent Mode » is not enough since we want the full power of core0 running, but still want to disable splash.

+## Modules
+The core0 code can go back into single binary (no modules/plugins) and gets back to it's original size, since we should just restart it in order to update it.

+## Core Cleanup
+All code related to process management which was needed as being PID 1 can be removed